FreeCAD/DevelopersHandbook/gettingstarted/VSCode.md

 A convenient way of working with the FreeCAD source code is to use an IDE or Integrated Development Environment.
 The FreeCAD repository contains a VSCode configuration which makes it particularly easy to get started with.

 Get VSCode here https://code.visualstudio.com/download and Git here https://git-scm.com/downloads

 After that go to github and create your own fork of the FreeCAD repository by clicking the fork button.
 Once that's done, clone your fork to your local computer that you will be using for development.

+Note: if you are using VSCode on an Ubuntu based Linux, please avoid using the snap version - it won't work properly with FreeCAD.

 ```
 git clone https://github.com/YourUsername/FreeCAD --recurse-submodules